nczmoo/dcs100/readme.md

     x add uarr and duarr for the direction you're going on steps x Fix ambiguity regarding gold
     x Is poison too powerful now?
-Bump it up to 1:15

-    checkboxes look weird
+Bump it up to 1:15 x Gold loss reduced to 5% every 100 steps in up to 50%. checkboxes look weird
     BUG? sound inconsistently playing on mobile?
     BUG issue where if you have 11 gold and spin for 10 gold it'll only pay for 1.

-    Gold loss reduced to 5% every 100 steps in up to 50%.
     Save point
     Monsters too powerful spawning for players to handle

     SOUND